-- Security-Amazon SQS can be used to exchange sensitive data between applications using server-side secret writing (SSE) that offers to transmit sensitive data by protecting the contents of messages in queues using keys managed in AWS Key Management Service (AWS KMS).
+- Security-Amazon Simple Queue Service can be used to exchange sensitive data between applications using server-side secret writing (SSE) that offers to transmit sensitive data by protecting the contents of messages in queues using keys managed in AWS Key Management Service (AWS KMS).
 It also allows to control who can send messages to and receive messages from an Amazon SQS queue.

 - Durability “ To ensure the safety of your messages, Amazon SQS stores them on multiple servers though only for a limited.
 (Max.- 14 days)

-- Availability “ Amazon SQS stores data on different servers and uses redundant infrastructure to provide highly-concurrent access to messages.
+- Availability “ Amazon Simple Queue Service stores data on different servers and uses redundant infrastructure to provide highly-concurrent access to messages.